-Activity 2 Provide below market price quality accommodation for Army members and eligible persons through Company owned holiday properties.
-Intended Result The portfolio of sustainable well maintained holiday accommodation met the purpose of providing amenities primarily used by current and former Army members.
-Delivery strategy Advertise and promote Company holiday properties within Defence and through the web site.
+Activity 2 Provide below market rates, quality accommodation for Army members and eligible persons through Trust owned holiday properties.
+Intended result The portfolio of sustainable well maintained holiday accommodation met the purpose of providing amenities primarily used by current and former Army members.
+Delivery strategy Advertise and promote the Trust holiday properties within Defence and through the web site.
 Ensure properties are managed to a high standard of service.
 The Board is kept abreast of occupancy statistics, facility matters and reviews of tariff rates in order to make strategic decisions.
 The Board will monitor shifts in economic, operational and service delivery parameters with the possible view to changes to the property portfolio.
+The Board to review the properties to ensure they are meeting the needs of Army members.
 Annually organise property valuations and ensure insurance coverage is current.
-Measuring performance annual & out to 2019-20 • Holiday facilities asset valuations reflect a sound property investment profile. • Tariff rates meet the <75% commercial rate. • Overall property portfolio achieves an annual cash break even or better outcome.
-Annual target occupancy levels are achieved.
-Coogee - 65% Docklands - 80% Goolwa - 60% • Army members maintain the highest occupancy level.
+Measuring performance annually & out to 2021-2022 Holiday facilities asset valuations reflect a sound property investment profile. • Tariff rates are less than 75% of commercial rate.
+Overall property portfolio achieves an annual profit before depreciation outcome. • Annual target occupancy levels are achieved - Coogee - 65%, Docklands - 80% and Goolwa - 60%.
+Army members maintain the highest occupancy level.